 |Alternate Domain Names (CNAMEs)||

-Example: If your current DNS entry for
+Example: If your current DNS entry for Enterprise through CloudFront is:

 Step 6.
 Click Create Distribution.